-What is the Independent Assessment of UK Climate Risk (CCRA3)?
+What is the Independent Assessment of UK Climate Risk?

 The UK Government is required, under the 2008 Climate Change Act, to publish a Climate Change Risk Assessment (CCRA) every five years which is published on the Government website.
 The assessment sets out the risks and opportunities facing the UK from climate change.

-The Climate Change Committee’s independent advice report, informs the UK Government’s third CCRA (known as CCRA3).
+The Climate Change Committee’s latest independent advice report, informed the UK Government’s third CCRA (known as CCRA3).
 This website hosts all of the outputs for the UK Climate Risk Independent Assessment (CCRA3), from a technical report through to the research projects through to summaries of the advice.
 The UK Government and devolved administrations must then set out their response to the risks and opportunities in their national adaptation programmes.

 Climate change in the UK